 Beach Sun Glasses vs. Microscopic X-Ray Glasses

-It was one of those many moments when I was happy to wear sun glasses - not those microscopic/x-ray glasses from the second paragraph of my article.
+It was one of those many moments when I was happy to wear sun glasses---not those microscopic/x-ray glasses from the second paragraph of this post.

 I hope this article added to your realization how enormous impact the news media have on everybody's life.
 Well, almost everybody's.